farisachugthai/dotfiles/README.md

 A repository that hosts the dotfiles for my Ubuntu workstations and a Termux development environment.

+Code for a Windows 10 laptop is slowly working it's way in, though the transition to a typical Windows workflow has been different than Linux.

 Most of the code here is helper code that aides my productivity while I'm working on various personal projects.